 While Airbnb’s a fantastic concept, people who are used to staying exclusively in hotels may find the idea of renting out a stranger’s home (whether a room or the whole place) a little unnerving.

 The same goes for homeowners thinking about renting out a room for the first time.

-Airbnb stories speaks to their commitment to building and serving their community; the blog help potential hosts and guests overcome these reservations by providing social proof that people not so different from themselves are staying in strangers’ homes, or welcoming strangers into their own homes, and loving it.
+Airbnb stories speak to their commitment to building and serving their community; the blog helps potential hosts and guests overcome these reservations by providing social proof that people not so different from themselves are staying in strangers’ homes or welcoming strangers into their own homes, and loving it.

 Focus on making your product cool, like Slack

 Going viral will be tough if there’s not a product on offer that consumers actually want to use.
 That’s why it pays to focus, first and foremost, on making something really awesome.